Susannah Israel: Teaching career

-In Fall 2000, Israel served as a one-term, full-time Sculpture and Ceramics teacher at California State University, Bakersfield.
-From 2002- 2018, she taught Ceramics and Sculpture at Laney College, where she also served as Art Department co-Chair; Israel taught Art History and Ceramic Sculpture at Merritt College from 2003 to 2018.
-Israel received a Distinguished faculty Service Award for her teaching as an adjunct Professor of Art at the Contra Costa Colleges from 2002 to 2006.
+In the early 1970s, Israel began teaching art and ceramics.
+In Fall 2000, Israel served as a one-term, full-time sculpture and ceramics teacher at California State University, Bakersfield.
+From 2002 to 2018, she taught ceramics and sculpture at Laney College, a community college in Oakland, California where she also served as art department co-chair.
+Israel taught art history and ceramic sculpture at Merritt College, a community college in Oakland, California from 2003 to 2018.
+Israel received a distinguished faculty service award for her teaching as an adjunct professor of art at the Contra Costa Colleges community college in San Pablo, California, from 2002 to 2006.